roolebo/tianocore.github.io/Bug-Triage.md

 https://edk2.groups.io/g/devel/calendar

 ## Contact
-Please email the list, or myself directly with subjects that you'd like to see discussed, questions, or comments.
+Please email the list, or myself directly with bugs / features that you'd like to see discussed, questions, or comments.

 Stephano Cetola
 TianoCore Community Manager